Swinton Lions: Post-war

 Swinton made it to the final of the Lancashire County Cup in three consecutive seasons 1960–61, 1961–62 and 1962–63 plus 1964–65 but lost to St. Helens on each occasion at Central Park, Wigan.
-However, by the end of the 1960s they finally lifted the trophy after overcoming a strong Leigh side 11-2 led by Alex Murphy.
+However, by the end of the 1960s they finally lifted the trophy after overcoming a strong Leigh side 11–2 led by Alex Murphy.
 Their victorious captain that early November day in 1969 at Central Park, Wigan was long serving dependable right-centre Bob Fleet.

 Swinton became Champions of the Rugby Football League Championship in the 1962–63 season.
 Led by coach Cliff Evans and inspirational skipper Albert Blan, the team recovered from a slow start to complete the final backlogged 18 games (delayed due to the severe winter weather) of a 30-match league calendar undefeated to walk away with the Championship.
 Swinton's 6th Championship was retained in style 12 months later (1963–64).

 As Swinton coach in the late 1960s/early 1970s, Albert Blan guided the team to a fourth and final Lancashire County Cup success in the 1969–70 Final against Leigh by 11–2 at Central Park, Wigan.

 When two divisions were reintroduced in 1973, Swinton were out of the top flight, and have struggled to regain their former glories ever since.
 By the end of the 1970s the club had hit rock-bottom, even though Station Road continued to host semi-finals and finals.

 Initially under Frank Myler, and then under Jim Crellin, the Lions briefly threatened a revival during the 1980s.
 Players such as Les Holliday (son of Bill) and Danny Wilson offered great hope for the future, but despite a Second Division Premiership success in 1987, three separate promotions simply brought about three immediate relegations.

 Swinton offered Leigh the option of a ground share at Station Road in June 1991 but they turned it down.
-In 1992, financial mis-management necessitated the sale of Station Road for property development.
+In 1992, financial mismanagement necessitated the sale of Station Road for property development.
 The club moved to Gigg Lane, Bury, the home of Bury F.C.
 In the Lions' last season at Station Road they were drawing crowds of 3,000 but this sudden move caused the club to lose many supporters.